Want to Be a Model? Top 10 Model Myths Show You How

 10. I look just like Tyra Banks so can I become the next superstar fashion model?
 An easy answer..

-Since Tyra has already become a fashion model why do they need another one?
-Be yourself.
-Develop your own look and style.
-The agents love originality.
+Since Tyra has already become a high fashion model why do they need another one?
+First, use this advice…

 9. If I already Know How to Model Pose Do I Still Need to Practice?